PRANAW2004/frontend-software-engineering-capstone/README.md

     static_files: build/index.html
     upload: build/index.html
 ```
+- Make sure the *Google Client ID* is added which can be got from *Google OAuth* in Cloud Console.
 - Now execute ```gcloud app deploy``` to host the website
 - After deploy execute ```gcloud app browse``` to see the URL